-Replacing the Power Supplies
+Replacing the Power Supply

-The F418IF3 chassis includes four redundant 2000 or 2200 Watt power supplies.
-These power supplies are auto-switching capable.
-This enables the power supplies to automatically sense and operate at a 100v to 240v input voltage.
+The F414IS4 chassis includes dual 2000 Watt power supplies.
+This power supply is auto-switching capable.
+This enables it to automatically sense and operate at a 100v to 240v input voltage.
 An amber light will be illuminated on the power supply when the power is off.
 An illuminated green light indicates that the power supply is operating.